department-of-veterans-affairs/va.gov-team/teams/vsp/teams/insights-analytics/analytics-tools/frequently-asked-questions.md

 ## Overview
  - This document intends to serve as a reference to common Google Analytics / insight-related questions our team receives
- - This list will continue to be updated / refined moving forward to include new questions and/or replace other answers
+ - This list will continue to be updated / refined moving forward to include new questions and/or replace with newer answers

- ## Table of Contents
+ ## All Questions
   - Why are my pageviews different in the overview?
   - Why aren't my user totals adding up?
   - What are the big amoung of '(other)' pageviews in the All Website data view?
   - What’s wrong with my goal funnel visualization report?
 Why is my conversion rate so low?